 Damage to your home caused by burst pipes should be covered under your home insurance.
 Remember in an emergency, you can call us on 0800 300 684 24/7, 365 days a year.

-A central heating system comprises pipes, a boiler and radiators.
+Your central heating system is comprised of a boiler, pipes and radiators.
 It’s important it all works efficiently and that your home is properly insulated, so the heat produced is not lost.

-Ask friends or neighbours to keep an eye on your house.
-If you suffer a burst pipe, they can let you know right away.
+Ask friends or neighbours to keep an eye on your house - if you suffer a burst pipe they can let you know right away.
 Make sure they know where the inside stop tap and mains tap are, in case this occurs.